iamgp21/capstone-serverless/README.md

 # Capstone-Serverless
-This repo Demonstrates Deploying Event Driven Cloud Function on GCP Serverless Platform.
+This repo demonstrates deploying Event Driven Cloud Function using Terraform & Github Actions on Google Cloud Platform.

+It also has integration related to Static Code Scanning of Terraform Code using KICS tool and Cloud Function logs being visualized on Grafana Loki Platform.

 ### Pre-Requisites: